 Article VIII - Committees

-Chapter committees shall consist of the chair and at least two additional active members.
-Any standing committees shall be established by the Chapter.
-Special committees may be established by the President, the Executive Committee, or the Chapter.
+Chapter committees shall include the chair and at least two additional active members.
+The Chapter shall establish any standing committees.
+The President, the Executive Committee, or the Chapter may establish special committees.

 Article IX - Parliamentary Authority

 The rules contained in Robert's Rules of Order Newly Revised shall govern the Chapter in all cases to which they are applicable and in which they are not inconsistent with these Bylaws, the Constitution and Bylaws of the National Society, and any special rules of order the Chapter may adopt.